Neville's Cross

-Neville's Cross is a place in County Durham, in England.
+Neville's Cross is a place in the civil parish of the City of Durham, in County Durham, England.
 It is also a ward of Durham with a population taken at the 2011 census of 9,940.
 It is situated on the A167 trunk road to the west of the centre of Durham.

-The area is primarily residential, although there is a newsagent, a Church, some public houses and two primary schools located there.
-The suburb was also home to part of New College Durham until the college consolidated onto its site at Framwellgate Moor in 2005.
+The area is primarily residential, although there is a newsagent, a church, some public houses and two primary schools located there.
+The suburb is also home to Ustinov College, the postgraduate college of Durham University.